Towards Mitigating Architecture Overfitting on Distilled Datasets: Methods

-In our context, small models can perform better than large ones, since small models are used to construct distilled dataset.
-As a result, we adopt the small training network as the teacher model and the large test network as the student model.
-The computational overhead in knowledge distillation mainly arises from calculating $\mathbf{y}_t$.
-In this case, the computational overhead is negligible because evaluating on the small teacher network is more efficient than on the larger student network.
+When training on distalled dataset, small models perform better than large ones, since small models are employed as the training network to construct distilled dataset.
+As a result, we adopt the small training network as the teacher model $\mathbf{y}_t$ and the large test network as the student model $\mathbf{y}_s$.
+The computational overhead in knowledge distillation mainly arises from calculating $\mathbf{y}_t$, i.e., the output of the teacher model.
+In this case, the computational overhead is negligible because evaluating on the small teacher model is much more efficient than on the large student model.